 The reason I joined at 16 is still valid now, 32 years later.
-I wanted to be part of one of the forces that could change the country and change the world and I always wanted to make a difference.
+I wanted to be part of one of the forces that could change the country and change the world.
+I always wanted to make a difference.

 When I was elected president I started doing more and more work with Scottish Labour students and NUS Scotland.
 That brought me into contact with student politicians who ended up becoming good friends.

-We were obviously approaching to the 1992 general election and I was doing more campaigning work which I really enjoyed.
+We were approaching the 1992 general election and I was doing more campaigning work, which I really enjoyed.

-We were running campaigns at a Scottish level and not just an Abertay or Dundee level.
+We were running campaigns at a Scottish level, not just an Abertay or Dundee level.
 Getting involved with that led to me getting involved with a national – a UK wide – group of Labour students.